stjudecloud/docs/docs/faq.md

 committed to protecting that privacy to the fullest extent.

 ### Can I make edits/revisions to the DAA?
 As a rule, we do not negotiate the terms of the data access agreement unless terms are found to be in conflict with the institution's state law.
+If you can provide the law or a case that specifically prohibits agreeing to certain provisions in the DAA, we will be glad to evaluate changes in light of those specific laws.
+Otherwise, we simply cannot operationally manage differing agreements with different parties.
 The terms included in the data access agreement are ultimately in place to protect our patients, a matter which we take very seriously.

 ### Can I get a Microsoft Word version of the DAA?
 No. If we provide an editable format, we cannot ensure that the legal document has not been changed.
 Since we do not accept different versions of this agreement, we unfortunately cannot provide the document in Word format.